+Our responsibility is to express an opinion on compliance for each of the Housing Authority of the Borough of Cliffside Park's major federal programs based on our audit of the types of compliance requirements referred to above.
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget Circular A-133, Audits of States, Local Governments and Non-Profit Organizations.
 Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-An audit includes examining, on a test basis, evidence about the housing authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination of the Housing Authority of the Borough of Cliffside Park's compliance with those requirements.
+An audit includes examining, on a test basis, evidence about the Housing Authority of the Borough of Cliffside Park's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
+However, our audit does not provide a legal determination of the Housing Authority of the Borough of Cliffside Park's compliance.